Udhays07/Cara/README.md

 # Cara
-Simple clothing brand webpage with HTML and CSS
+A Simple clothing brand webpage with HTML, CSS and Javascript.